Google Announces New AI Ethos Following Project Maven Debacle

 Google will cease work on the US Defense Department’s Project Maven when its contract expires next year, ending a controversial partnership between the tech giant and the military.
 The ensuing controversy has captivated data scientists and the public, embroiling the company in the ongoing debate about the ethics of artificial intelligence and the technology’s destructive potential.
 An investigation of the situation reveals there’s more to it than meets the eye.
+We explore their new AI Ethos.

 What is Project Maven?